ibm-cloud-docs/apps/ts_apps.md

 If you are a Lite account user, you might be unable to deploy an app to {{site.data.keyword.Bluemix_notm}} if you have exceeded the memory limit of your organization.
 You can either reduce the memory that your apps use or increase the memory quota of your account.
 The maximum memory quota for a Lite account is 256 MB and can be increased only by upgrading to a billable account.

-When you deploy an app to {{site.data.keyword.Bluemix_notm}}, the following error message is displayed:
+When you deploy an app to {{site.data.keyword.Bluemix_notm}},the following error message is displayed:
 {: tsSymptoms}

 `FAILED Server error, status code: 400, error code: 100005, message: You have exceeded your organization's memory limit.`